Chlorine Dioxide Basics...Part 4

 ClO2 0.95 5 e-

-To use our artillery analogy, ClO2 has the smallest gun, but 250% more ammunition, targeting is easier and damage to environmental surfaces is greatly reduced.
+To use our artillery analogy, ClO2 may have the smallest gun among the oxidizers, but 250% more ammunition, targeting is easier and damage to environmental surfaces is greatly reduced.

 The very fact that the chlorine dioxide molecule is so small is what makes it so quick and effective.
 When looking for matter to oxidize, the ClO2 molecule begins with the smallest opponents first - viruses, bacteria (of various sizes), spores, fungi and protozoan.
 It's strength is exhausted only progressively, and not before it exacts destructive force on the toughest of microbes.